plasmabio/plasma/docs/configuration/batch-users.md

 (batch-users)=

-# Creating users in batches
+# Creating and deleting users in batches

 The {ref}`install-users` section details how to create the initial list of users.

 However in some cases it is useful to have a more automated way to create (and delete) users in batches.
 For example when preparing and cleaning up a group of students at the beginning and end of a semester.

-This section details how to create users defined in a CSV file using Ansible Playbooks.
+This section details how to create and delete users defined in a CSV file using Ansible Playbooks.

 ## Creating the CSV File